gaulinmp/mgaulin.com/content/pages/vita.rst

 Working Papers
 --------------------------------------------------------------------------------

-* `Risk Fact or Fiction: The information content of risk factor disclosures </research/risk-fact-or-fiction-the-information-content-of-risk-factor-disclosures.html>`_, 2016 (job market paper)
-* `Debt Contracting on Management <https://papers.ssrn.com/abstract=2757508>`_ with Brian Akins and David De Angelis, 2016
+* `Debt Contracting on Management <https://papers.ssrn.com/abstract=2757508>`__ with Brian Akins and David De Angelis, 2018. *Revise and resubmit – Journal of Finance*

-    * Presented at the Lone Star Accounting Conference (2016), Academic Conference on Corporate Governance hosted by Drexel University (2016), Colorado Summer Accounting Research Conference (2016), Annual Meeting of the Financial Management Association (2016), Annual Meeting of the Northern Finance Association (2016).
-Accepted at SFS Calvacade (2017).
+    * Presented at the Lone Star Accounting Conference (2016), Academic Conference on Corporate Governance hosted by Drexel University (2016), Colorado Summer Accounting Research Conference (2016), Annual Meeting of the Financial Management Association (2016), Annual Meeting of the Northern Finance Association (2016), SFS Cavalcade (2017).

-* `Do CEO Compensation Policies Respond to Debt Contracting? <https://papers.ssrn.com/abstract=2967326>`_ with Brian Akins, Jonathan Bitting, and David De Angelis, 2017
+* `The Salience of Creditors' Interests and CEO Compensation <https://papers.ssrn.com/abstract=2967326>`__ with Brian Akins, Jonathan Bitting, and David De Angelis, 2018

+    * Presented at China International Conference in Finance (2017), Lone Star Finance Conference (2017), Annual Meeting of the Financial Management Association (2017), Rice University (2017).

+* `Risk Fact or Fiction: The information content of risk factor disclosures </research/risk-fact-or-fiction-the-information-content-of-risk-factor-disclosures.html>`__, 2018

+    * Presented at University of British Columbia, University of Chicago, University of Utah, University of Rochester, Chapman University, UCLA, Southern Methodist University, Division of Economic and Risk Analysis (SEC).

 ..
 Work in process
 .. --------------------------------------------------------------------------------